SumoSumir/kata-na/ADR/ADR_05_Orchestrator.md

 ### Decision
 We have accepted the idea of building an independent orchestrator module for each critical third-party service, which manages routing, circuit breaking, and provider selection based on business rules and system health.
-This orchestrators are scaled based on events.
+These orchestrators are scaled based on incoming events.

 ### Consequences
 Trade-offs and Impacts: